-The Conoco Museum is a tribute to over 125 years of the famous energy company’s history and the global community that created it.
+The Conoco Museum is a tribute to over 125 years of an international energy company and the global community of hard-working individuals that created it.
 Museum exhibitions outline the company’s beginnings as a kerosene distributor to its current status as a top energy corporation.

 The Conoco Museum also celebrates the company’s origins in Ponca City.
-Visitors can learn about the city’s refinery, one of the oldest operating refineries in the United States, and view a computer-generative simulation of the refinery’s construction.
-Read through personal testimonies of current or previous Conoco employees on the Memory Wall.
-Guided tours are available, or experience the museum on your own.
+Visitors can learn about the city’s refinery, one of the oldest operating refineries in the United States, and view a computer-generated simulation of the refinery’s construction.
+Read through personal memories of employees and their families on the My Conoco Memories wall.